glenvasa/Fitness-App-1/README.md

 - All Users can add any Food Items or Exercises stored in the DB regardless of which User created it.
 - Users have ability to Create new Food Categories, Food Items, Exercise Categories, and Exercises.

-- Profile Page allows User to select a date and view all Meal/Workout Cards pertaining to the selected date.
+- Profile Page allows User to select a date and view all Meal/Workout Cards pertaining to that date.
 - User is shown the Total Calories, Protein, Carbohydrates, and Fat amounts consumed for all meals on the selected date.
 - User is informed if, on the selected date, fewer or greater calories than the Target Calorie amount were consumed.
-- Profile Page displays Today’s weight, exercise level, target calories, and weight goal for comparison to the prior selected date.
+- Profile Page displays Today’s weight, exercise level, target calories, and weight goal for comparison to the selected date.
 - Profile Page allows User to update any data originally inputted at time of registration.
 User may also delete their account.

-- If User’s Daily Target Calories are exceeded when a Meal is saved, User receives a detailed text message containing words of encouragement within 3-4 seconds informing of same so the User can stay on track with their weight goal.
+- If User’s Daily Target Calories are exceeded (upon saving a new Meal), User receives a detailed text message containing words of encouragement within 3-4 seconds informing of same so the User can stay on track with their weight goal.
-- When User achieves a new Personal Record for any Exercise upon saving a new Workout, User recieves a detailed text message of congratulations within 3-4 seconds.
+- If User achieves a new Personal Record for any Exercise (upon saving a new Workout), User recieves a detailed text message of congratulations within 3-4 seconds.